At various times of the year we hold fundraising events in Lymington and at the hospital, Including our Autumn Grand Draw.

 If you’d like to become a Volunteer just complete this form below.
 We’ll email you a copy for you to keep.

-If you have any questions about volunteering please call Mr Ian Hynd on Tel: 01590 663036 or email him on email@example.com.
-Alternatively ask to speak to him at The League of Friends office at the hospital.
+If you have any questions about volunteering please call Louise Harfield on Tel: 01590 663036 or email her on email@example.com.
+Alternatively ask to speak to her at The League of Friends office at the hospital.

 Frequently Asked Questions